nutanix-japan/nai-llm/docs/nkp_flow_cni/nkp_flow_nkp_wrkld.md

         replicaset.apps/ovnkube-master-64cbc8c88d   1         1         1       28m
         ```

 We have now deployed ``nkpflow`` cluster with **Flow CNI**.
-We can now proceed to onboarding this cluster to Nutanix Prism Central and creating required network components.
+We can now proceed to onboarding this cluster from Nutanix Prism Central and creating required network components.